Vaalmiki (film)

 Vaalmiki is a 2009 Indian Tamil-language film directed by G. Anantha Narayanan, starring Akhil, Meera Nandan and Devika.

 Plot

 Vaalmiki is the story of a petty thief, popularly known as Pickpocket Pandi.
 He does all the petty crimes for a living and he never regrets to steal, snatch and even rob.
-He is happy on his life leading a fairly happy-go-lucky lifestyle in the company of his friends.
+He loves his fairly happy-go-lucky lifestyle in the company of his friends.
 His antics always land him in prison.
 One day he meets a girl, Vandana, a well behaved, sweet-tempered girl.
-They find themselves attracted to each other even though they have a very little in common.
+They are attracted to each other even though they have very little in common.
 A flower-seller Kanaka, forms the third angle.
-Whether Vandana reforms Pandi form the climax.
+Whether Vandana reforms Pandi forms the climax.